options/AnalysisAcquisition/README.md

 - To mitigate OCR recognition error, *Bing Spell Check* service could be used if needed.
 - When the function stored composed documents into a specfic blob storage - *Text Container*, *SendTextToTextAnalytics* function would send document to *Uniqone Text Analytics Service*.

-This function is using **iTextSharp** nuget package to covert image pdf to multiple image files. you can see the more details of packages in this [link](https://www.nuget.org/packages/iTextSharp/). and a sample source code is [here](https://psycodedeveloper.wordpress.com/2013/01/10/how-to-extract-images-from-pdf-files-using-c-and-itextsharp/).*
+*This function is using **iTextSharp** nuget package to covert image pdf to multiple image files. you can see the more details of packages in this [link](https://www.nuget.org/packages/iTextSharp/). and a sample source code is [here](https://psycodedeveloper.wordpress.com/2013/01/10/how-to-extract-images-from-pdf-files-using-c-and-itextsharp/).*

 *Also, this function is using **Vision APIs** nuget package to using OCR in cognitive service. you can find out the more details are [here](https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision).*

 *Azure function supports very easy way to utlize nuget packages using project.json files in azure function root folder. you can find out the how to use it in [project.json](/DevSources/FunctionAppsDev/wwwroot/ConvertPdfToTextDocument/project.json).*

 ### Analytics: Acquisition information and risks.
-- *Ubiqone* and his partner already have a very unique analysis solution of acquisition information and the system have been hosting in different azure subscription.
+- *Ubiqone* and his partner already have a very unique analysis solution of acquisition information and the system have been hosting in different azure subscription as a single VM type.
 Basically, it is more reasonable to locate this service in the same region and the same resouce group.
-But, hackfest team decided to re-use on-going system rather than creation new one.
+But, hackfest team decided to reuse on-going the system rather than to create new one.
-- Additionally, Becuase Service endpoint could be changed and orginal data could be marshal according to which sub-system has to be integration, To isolate this expected change from others, [*SendTextToTextAnalytics*](/DevSources/FunctionAppsDev/wwwroot/SendTextToTextAnalytics) is responsible for sending data into Text Analytics Subsystem.
+- Additionally, Becuase the service endpoint could be changed and orginal data could be marshaled according to which sub-system has to be integration, To isolate this expected change from others, [*SendTextToTextAnalytics*](/DevSources/FunctionAppsDev/wwwroot/SendTextToTextAnalytics) is developed and this function is responsible for sending data into Text Analytics Subsystem.

+### Notification
+- *Logic App* is generally used to design workflow with a lot of connectors.
+This sample application are using *Logic App* for email notification. and it exposes http triggering point to execute the logic app - [*EmailNotifier*](/DevSources/LogicAppDev).
+- The reason of why *Logic App* was choosed to implement this function is adding new notification channel likes SMS or integration with others is relatively easy.

 ### Visualization: Visualization Analyzed Results.
 - Power BI is the most powerful tool to visualize the result.